Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Introduction

 \section{Introduction}

-The accelerated expansion of the Universe (\citealp{1998AJ....116.1009R}, \citealp{Perlmutter+99}), together with recent tensions measured from late- and early-Universe probes \citep{Riess+16, Hildebrandt+17} are some of the most profound puzzles in modern cosmology.
-Tracing the large-scale structure (LSS) of the Universe allows us to tackle these questions by robustly measuring key cosmological parameters (CPs) such as the matter density $\Omm$, the matter fluctuations $\sigma_8$, and the dark energy equation of state parameter $w$.
-The \textit{Euclid} survey (\citealp{EuclidOverview}) offers an extraordinary opportunity to push these measurements beyond the current state-of-the-art \citep[e.g.,][]{wright2025kidslegacycosmologicalconstraintscosmic, desicollaboration2025desidr2resultsii} by using weak lensing (WL) cosmic shear: the subtle distortion of the shapes of distant galaxies caused by the gravitational influence of LSS.
+The accelerated expansion of the Universe (\citealp{1998AJ....116.1009R}, \citealp{Perlmutter+99}), together with recent tensions measured from late and early Universe probes \citep{Riess+16, Hildebrandt+17} are some of the most profound puzzles in modern cosmology.
+Tracing the large-scale structure (LSS) of the Universe allows us to tackle the questions related to the expansion and tensions by robustly measuring key cosmological parameters (CPs) such as the matter density, $\Omm$; the matter fluctuations, $\sigma_8$; and the dark energy equation of state parameter, $w$.
+The \textit{Euclid} survey (\citealp{EuclidOverview}) offers an extraordinary opportunity to push these measurements beyond the current state of the art \citep[e.g.,][]{wright2025kidslegacycosmologicalconstraintscosmic, desicollaboration2025desidr2resultsii} by using weak lensing (WL) cosmic shear: the subtle distortion of the shapes of distant galaxies caused by the gravitational influence of LSS.